 It’s a severe look, and not entirely common – but that’s not to say you shouldn’t release your inner Gordon Gekko.
-The best way to achieve this style is spend some time growing out the fringe and crown, while maintaining shorter sides.
+The best way to achieve this style is to spend some time growing out the fringe and crown while maintaining shorter sides.
 This will carry you through the awkward midpoint of growth, by allowing you to style it like a quiff in the interim.

 Steadily lengthen the sides and continue to brush them back as they get longer, until you can slick the crown and sides back in a unified fashion.
 Make sure the length is pretty well even-steven across the entirety of your head.
 And whatever you do, finish it cleanly just below your ears.
 A slicked mullet, unless you run a used car lot, is never a clever idea.

 Styling is just a case of grabbing a comb, industrially graded pomade, and getting in there.
 Blow dry your hair back to create the necessary shape and volume, without completely drying it.
-Heavy, oil based pomades usually do the trick.
+Heavy, oil-based pomades usually do the trick.
 You may want to consider low-shine variants if you aren’t a stockbroker.

 This is a trendy marriage between the pompadour and the classic slick back.
-You will need to achieve a few inches of growth on the top, while tapering the back short enough so you can slick back the front.
-Beckham prefers a slightly messy shape, and seems to use a combination of products.
+You will need to achieve a few inches of growth on the top while tapering the back short enough so you can slick back the front.
+Beckham prefers a slightly messy shape and seems to use a combination of products.